TarunNagarajan/TarunNagarajan/README.md

 I'm Tarun.
+NITW CS, Class of '28.
-I'm working towards a career in AI Inference and Performance Engineering.
+I'm working towards a career in Inference and Performance Engineering.
+I work on ML as a hobby.